 Section 4 - Authority

-Section 5 - Definitions (specific to these principles)
+Section 5 - Definitions (specific to this Rule)

 “Cultural donations” are items of cultural or community significance which may enhance UNE’s collections for research or teaching and can include: